 If you experience a significant increase in CPU usage, check the PostgreSQL throughput plot and query statistics to look for unexpected usage patterns or long-running queries.

-Learn more about CPU usage in the Droplet monitoring glossary.
+Learn more about CPU usage in the Droplet metrics definitions.

 The load average plot displays 1-, 5-, and 15-minute load averages, averaged across all nodes in the cluster.
 Load average measures the processes that are either being handled by the processor or are waiting for processor time.

 The three time-based load average metrics are calculated as an exponentially weighted moving average over the past 1, 5, and 15 minutes.
 This metric does not adjust for multiple cores.
-Learn more about load averages in the Droplet monitoring glossary.
+Learn more about load averages in the Droplet metrics definitions.

 The memory usage plot presents the minimum, maximum, and average percentage of memory consumption across all nodes in the cluster.
 Because cached memory can be released on demand, it is not considered in use.

-Learn more about memory usage in the Droplet monitoring glossary.
+Learn more about memory usage in the Droplet metrics definitions.

 The disk usage plot shows the minimum, maximum, and average percentage of disk consumed across all nodes in the cluster.
 Disk usage is expected to fluctuate during vacuuming, particularly with write-heavy use cases, but you should maintain disk usage below 90%.

-Learn more about disk I/O in the Droplet monitoring glossary.
+Learn more about disk I/O in the Droplet metrics definitions.